By Ruth Doherty

 Tiles come in a vast range of sizes, from 7.5 x 15cm metro bricks to large format 60 x 120cm tiles.
 Whilst these mean you have the freedom to create your perfect home, picking the wrong size can mean the difference between the success or failure of a project.

 'One of the most common design choices when tiling is opting for small tiles in small spaces,' says Kamila Chalfin.
-'If you have a small cloakroom, you may think large format tiles are not for you, but that's not the case!
-The more grout lines you end up with the smaller your space will feel – the fewer grout lines the more illusion of extra space and seamless finish.
-Yes, you may only need two tiles to complete your project, but if you are after a modern, sleek look this is the best way of achieving a seamless, trendy finish.
+'If you're looking for small bathroom tile ideas, you may think large format tiles are not for you.
+But that's not the case!
+The more grout lines you end up with the smaller your space will feel – the fewer grout lines the more illusion of extra space and seamless finish.'

 'If you are opting for bold or colorful patterns, small format is the way forward.
 Pair with wood panelling or coordinating wall paint to create a spacious and fun space.'